hujinsen/StarGAN-Voice-Conversion/README.md

 python download.py
 ```

-When download finished, we **manually select some speakers** from ./data/vcc2016_training and ./data/.
+The downloaded zip files are extracted to ./data/vcc2016_training and ./data/evaluation_all.

+1. **training set:** In the experiment, we choose **four speakers** from ./data/vcc2016_training.
+We  move the corresponding folder(eg. SF1,SF2,TM1,TM2 ) to ./data/fourspeakers.
+2. **testing set** In the experiment, we choose **four speakers** from ./data/evaluation_all.
+We  move the corresponding folder(eg. SF1,SF2,TM1,TM2 ) to ./data/fourspeakers_test.

-Now The data directory looks like this:
+The data directory now looks like this:

 ```
 data
-├── fourspeakers
+├── fourspeakers  (training set)
 │   ├── SF1
 │   ├── SF2
 │   ├── TM1
 │   └── TM2
-├── fourspeakers_test
+├── fourspeakers_test (testing set)
 │   ├── SF1
 │   ├── SF2
 │   ├── TM1
 │   └── TM2
+├── vcc2016_training (vcc 2016 training set)
+│   ├── ...
+├── evaluation_all (vcc 2016 evaluation set, we use it as testing set) │   ├── ...
 ```

 #### Preprocess dataset

-Extract features from audios.
-We extract 36 Mel-cepstral coefficients(MCEPs) and frame length is 512.
-The features are stored as npy and npz files.
+Extract features (mcep, f0, ap) from each speech clip.
+The features are stored as npy files.
 We also calculate the statistical characteristics for each speaker.

 ```
 python preprocess.py --input_dir ./data/fourspeakers --output_dir ./data/processed --ispad True